Best IT Workflow Automation Tools for Operations Teams February 2026

 Final Thoughts on Selecting Workflow Automation Software for Your Team

-The best IT process automation tools work where your team already spends their time.
-Ravenna brings ticketing, workflows, and knowledge management into Slack so nobody has to jump between systems.
+The best workflow automation platform works where your team already spends their time, rather than relying on tools like Zapier to stitch systems together.
+Ravenna automates end-to-end workflows directly in Slack, orchestrating processes across tools, teams, and systems so nobody has to jump between interfaces.
 Your team can build approval chains and routing rules through drag-and-drop, while AI learns to handle more requests over time.
 Start with the workflows that take up most of your team's day and expand from there.
 You end with happier employees who can get work done faster by operating in the channels, like Slack, where they already live.

 How do I get started with IT workflow automation if my team works primarily in Slack?